dustinpfister/blog_posts/_posts/threejs-alpha-map.md

 This is a post on three js the javaScript powered 3d modeling library, in addition it is on a very specific topic with three js which is of course alpha maps.
 It is not a getting started post on three js of javaScript in general, I assume that you have at least some background with these topics otherwise you are going to have a hard time getting anything of value from this post.

+### 1.1 - You might want to brush up on textures

+In order to have an alpha map I need to have a texture, one way to have a texture is to load an external image file and use that as a texture.
+However another option would be to use canvas elements as a way to create a texture using a little javaScript code by way of the canvas 2d drawing context.

-### 1.1 - Version Numbers matter with three.js
+### 1.2 - Version Numbers matter with three.js

 When I first wrote this post I was using three.js version r104, and the last time I edited this post I was using r127.
 Three.js is still being developed and is moving pretty fast, in the future there might come another time where this code might break.
 So if things are not working out for you with this example, and many other examples on the open Internet the first thing you should check is the version of three.js that you are using.

 ## 2 - Alpha map example in three js

 So for a basic example of an alpha map in three js I have this example that makes used of a texture that is created from a canvas element.
 I just create a canvas and then make gray scale areas of the canvas by using the 2d drawing context.
-When drawing to the canvas any area that I draw as black will end up being totally transparent, and any area that is white will be fully opaque, shads of gray then set values between the two extreams.
+When drawing to the canvas any area that I draw as black will end up being totally transparent, and any area that is white will be fully opaque, shads of gray then set values between the two extremes.

 I then used the THREE.CanvasTexture constructor to create a texture that I can then use with the alpha map property of a material that supports alpha maps such as the Mesh basic Material.